MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/item-documents.md

 ---
     title: Item Documents
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] includes several documents that you can use to manage your warehouse.
+    description: Russian enhancements include several documents that you can use to manage your warehouse.

     documentationcenter: ''
     author: SorenGP